TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.19.md

 ---

-And they came to Ephesus, and he left them there: but he himself entered into the synagogue, and reasoned with the Jews.
+He came to Ephesus, and he left them there; but he himself entered into the synagogue, and reasoned with the Jews.